JoergHeseler/point-cloud-samples-for-preservation-testing/README.md

 # Point Cloud Samples for Preservation Testing

 This repository contains sample 3D point cloud files in various "archive-friendly" formats and subversions, designed for testing with digital preservation tools developed within the [NFDI4Culture](https://nfdi4culture.de/) project.
-The selection of these point cloud formats, including E57<!-- , LAS--> and PLY, is based on a prior identification of [Archive-Friendly 3D Formats](https://docs.google.com/spreadsheets/d/1c3EeDgJ2qWNWc35F35atYD4mgLkvk5tS7q632Ti-eDE/edit?gid=852170763#gid=852170763).
+The selection of these point cloud formats, including E57, LAS and PLY, is based on a prior identification of [Archive-Friendly 3D Formats](https://docs.google.com/spreadsheets/d/1c3EeDgJ2qWNWc35F35atYD4mgLkvk5tS7q632Ti-eDE/edit?gid=852170763#gid=852170763).

 File conversions of sample files of this repository were performed using [Blender](https://www.blender.org/), [MeshLab](https://www.meshlab.net/), and [CloudCompare](https://www.danielgm.net/cc/).
 These files aim to support robust workflows for validating and preserving 3D data.